nishanthbhat07/moviefix-app/README.md

 ###  IOS
 1. Once node_modules are installed, we need to install all the pods related to the project.
 For doing this you can do either of the following:
-	a. npx pod-install
+	- `npx pod-install`
-	b. `cd ios && pod install && cd..`
+	- `cd ios && pod install && cd..`
-2. After installing pods, run the following command to make an IOS build on simulator: `yarn ios`.
+3. After installing pods, run the following command to make an IOS build on simulator: `yarn ios`.
 And also open a new terminal to start the metro server `yarn start`

 ## Android
 1. For build android build, use the following command: `yarn android`.
 And also open a new terminal to start the metro server `yarn start`